unmannedlab/navtechradar_usl/README.md

 ## C++ Radar Client API

 The c++ API is based on c++17 and was developed in Visual Studio 2019.
-There are two project within the repro:
+There are two project within the repo:

 1. **IASDK** - The API DLL for use within any 3rd party projects to assist with connecting to the radar
 1. **TestClient** - This is a very simple console application that runs up, connects to a radar and then displays some information before auto-disconnecting and closing.
 This provides a simple example of the recommended steps to connect and consume data from the radar.